tomjoht/tomjoht.github.io/_restapicourse/pubapis_hats.md

 ## Can I use a help authoring tool?

 Help authoring tools (HATs) refer to the common toolset often used by technical writers.
-Common HATs include Madcap Flare, Adobe Robohelp, Author-it, and more.
+Common HATs include MadCap Flare, Adobe Robohelp, Author-it, and more.
 Sure, you can use these tools to create API documentation.

 Here's a sample help output from Flare for the Photobucket API: